 - Your username and password have been sent to you in previous emails from the Board

 (search your email using our full email address [email protected] and "password" as search terms).
 Your username is your 4-digit registration number with a V in front, e.g. V0000.
 If you cannot find your sign-in details, you can re-set your password via the Forgot my password or my username links on the VetConsole.
 If you do not receive re-set emails you may have changed your email address or our re-set email may have gone to your junk/spam email folder.
 For assistance, call us on 9620 7444 or email.

 B. When you are signed into the VetConsole, check your contact details

 - Is your email address up to date?
-We will email renewal reminders to you.
+This is the address we will use for renewal reminders.

 - Is your mobile number correct?
-We will SMS renewal reminders to you.
+This is the number we will use for SMS renewal reminders.

-- Is your residential address on the VetConsole?
+- Is your residential address in the residential address field of the VetConsole?

-- We must have your residential address so we know you are entitled to be registered in Victoria.
+- You must provide your residential address so we know you are entitled to be registered in Victoria.
 Under section 4(1A) of the Veterinary Practice Act 1997, a prerequisite for registration in Victoria is that your principal place of residence is (or will be) in Victoria when you are practising.

 - Under section 19 of the Veterinary Practice Act 1997, you must notify the Board of a change of address within 28 days after that change.

-- We do not need your mailing address if it is the same as your residential address.
+- Do not enter a mailing address if it is the same as your residential address.